QualiSystems/cloudshell-shells-documentaion-templates/Traffic Generator Shell Template.md

 For more information on the device, see the vendor's official product documentation.

-To model an **[Device Name]** device in CloudShell, use one of the following controllers, which provides automation commands to run on the chassis, such as Load Configuration, Start Traffic/Test, Get Statistics:
+To model the device in CloudShell, use one of the following controllers, which provides automation commands to run on the chassis, such as Load Configuration, Start Traffic/Test, Get Statistics:

 ▪ <a href="**[Controller Shell https from Quali's Community Integrations page]**" target="_blank">**[Controller Shell Name]**</a>